 Every box is different, just like every artist has a different style.
 Some boxes are done by the students (signed COFOP), and other boxes are done by independent artists selected by the city.
 How can you tell them apart?
 Every artist has his/her signature.
 For example, can you guess what Sapin’s signature is?
 You guessed it, it’s a Sapin.

 With nearly 350+ boxes around Lausanne, how can one see all of these boxes?
 For a free virtual tour of these boxes, you can find photos of them archived on the Ville de Lausanne website, categorized by date and location.
 Sapin shared with TLG that there will soon be a book published that will include little guided walks to see a selection of the boxes.
 How exciting will that be?

 On another note, the weather isn’t always kind on these painted boxes.
 Taggers and graffiti artists also sometimes still try to mark their territory on these art projects, which means that some of these boxes get a redo.
 Sometimes it happens directly after being painted, if they don’t get approval from the city, or a few years down the line if the box cover changes or the whole box gets removed or changed completely.
 PS: there is one special box that changes with every season and here is your hint to find it: it’s green and on Avenue de la Gare.
 Let us know if you find it!

-With spring in the air and rising temperatures encouraging us to explore Lausanne on-foot, be sure to keep a lookout for any new painted boxes.
+With spring in the air and rising temperatures encouraging us to explore Lausanne on foot, be sure to keep a lookout for any newly painted boxes.
 And if you happen to see an electrical box in your neighborhood that needs some cleaning, be sure to contact Sapin (they also take requests)!